-But all the park options can be overwhelming.
+But all the Florida theme park options can be overwhelming.
 There are six different parks at Walt Disney World Resort alone, and another three parks at Universal Orlando Resort.
 Teens chasing thrills don’t necessarily want to find themselves in the same lines as toddlers decked out in their best princess tiaras.
-So here’s a breakdown of Florida’s top theme parks to help you find the best match for your interests and travel party.
+So here’s a breakdown of the top amusement parks in Florida to help you find the best match for your interests and travel party.

 Walt Disney’s Magic Kingdom

 Best for: Families with young kids and nostalgic types

 The theme park that started it all, the Magic Kingdom first opened its castle doors in 1971.
 Since then it’s been the spot for Mickey Mouse meet-and-greets, fantastical Dumbo flights, and over-the-top fireworks displays.
 There aren’t a lot of thrills to be found here; the park’s roller coasters skew more entry-level than scream-inducing (although riding through the dark on Space Mountain can still offer up surprises).